TrueLayer/TrueLayer-iOS-SDK/README.md

 # Truelayer Payments SDK
 Welcome to the **Truelayer Payments SDK**.

-This is the iOS version of the SDK that allows the integration of iOS apps with the Truelayer Payment System.
+This is the iOS version of the SDK that allows the integration of iOS apps with the Truelayer Payments System.
-Thanks to the **Truelayer Payment SDK** it's possible to process a payment using the latest [Open Banking technology](https://truelayer.com/openbanking), choose which bank to use to carry out the payment, and pay.
+Thanks to the **Truelayer Payments SDK** it's possible to process a payment using the latest [Open Banking technology](https://truelayer.com/openbanking), choose which bank to use to carry out the payment, and pay.
 Everything with the utmost security and following the latest Open Banking standards.

 The Android version of the SDK can be found [here]().